 Step 6: Generalising Skills Across Settings

 For optimum results, it is important to learn skills across various settings.
 A key goal of applied behaviour analysis therapy is generality.
-It ensures that skills and learning remain consistent at home, school, and even community settings.
+It ensures that skills and learning remain consistent at home, school, and even in community settings.

 Step 7: Involving Parents